OctopusDeploy/docs/docs/patterns/multi-region-deployment-pattern.md

 ## Tenanted Solution

-Alternatively you could create [Tenants](/docs/home/key-concepts/tenants.md) to represent each region or data centre.
+Alternatively you could createÂ [Tenants](/docs/home/key-concepts/tenants.md) to represent each region or data centre.
 By doing so you can:

-1. Use [Variable Templates](/docs/home/deploying-applications/variables/variable-templates.md) to prompt you for the variables required for each region (like the storage account details for that region) and when you introduce a new region Octopus will prompt you for the missing variables
+1. UseÂ [Variable Templates](/docs/home/deploying-applications/variables/variable-templates.md) to prompt you for the variables required for each region (like the storage account details for that region) and when you introduce a new region Octopus will prompt you for the missing variables
 ![](/docs/images/5670886/5865790.png)
 2. Provide logos for your regions to make them easier to distinguish
 ![](/docs/images/5670886/5865788.png)
 3. Quickly see the progress of deploying the latest release to your entire production environment on the main dashboard
 ![](/docs/images/5670886/5865785.png)
-4. Quickly see which releases have been deployed to which regions using the Dashboard and Project Overview
+4. Quickly seeÂ which releases have been deployed to which regions using the Dashboard and Project Overview
 ![](/docs/images/5670886/5865786.png)
 5. Quickly promote releases to your production regions, in a particular sequence, or simultaneously
 ![](/docs/images/5670886/5865789.png)
-6. Use [Scheduled Deployments](/docs/home/deploying-applications/scheduled-deployments.md) to plan deployments for times of low usage
+6. UseÂ [Scheduled Deployments](/docs/home/deploying-applications/scheduled-deployments.md) to plan deployments for times of low usage
 ![](/docs/images/5670886/5865787.png)